Free Pima County Public Records Search (Criminal, Marital, Court)

 Eligible parties can request a certified copy of a birth or death certificate from the Vital Records office either in person or by mail.
 The charge for either method is $20 per copy.

-In-Person Requests — To obtain a certified birth certificate or certificate of death copy in person, first print and complete the Request for Certified Copy of Arizona Birth Certificate form or Request for Certified Copy of Arizona Death Certificate form.14
+In-Person Requests: To obtain a certified birth certificate or certificate of death copy in person, first print and complete the Request for Certified Copy of Arizona Birth Certificate Form or Request for Certified Copy of Arizona Death Certificate Form.14

 A screenshot of a form used to request a birth certificate in Pima County that must be completed and submitted to the Pima County Office of Vital Records.